C2SM/icon4py/model/common/src/icon4py/model/common/io/README.md

             nc_comment="Writing additional wind fields data from icon4py", )

-io_config = IoConfig(
+io_config = IOConfig(
     output_path="simulation1/output",
     field_groups=[prognostic_group, wind_group],
 )
 ```

-This configuration must then be passed to an instance of the `IoMonitor`, which will decide upon a
+This configuration must then be passed to an instance of the `IOMonitor`, which will decide upon a
-call to `IoMonitor.store` what fields of the model state need to be written at that time:
+call to `IOMonitor.store` what fields of the model state need to be written at that time:

 ```
-io_monitor = IoMonitor(io_config)
+io_monitor = IOMonitor(io_config)
 (...)
 monitor.store(model_state, time)
 ```